Jaalbandi: Reception

 Jeetu Lihar of Cine Talkers opined that "Director Pijush Saha’s storytelling skills have always been remarkable.
 Pijush Saha has to be truly applauded for coming out of the kind of commercial movies that have been going on for the last few years and for making such a great movie".
 A critic from APN News wrote that "Director Pijush Saha deserves accolades for believing in the new format of modern-day commercial storytelling".
-This film is the highest rated Bengali film on IMDb.